dsc-courses/dsc106-2025-sp/projects/project2peer.md

 - Is the overall display confusing or cluttered?
 - Is there important information missing that is needed to interpret the visualization approapriately?

 To share critique, we will use the ["I like / I wish / What if?"][link] format.
 This involves sharing positive feedback on effective aspects, critical (but respectful!) feedback on what might be improved, and more wild (even half-baked) ideas your fellow students could explore in subsequent design iterations or future work.
-For each visualization, you must provide at least two statements in each of the I like / I wish / What if? categories.
+For each visualization, you must provide **at least two** statements in each of the I like / I wish / What if? categories for **each** of the three project 2 submissions you review.
+That means you will write a total of 6 sentences for each of the I like / I wish / What if? categories across all three peer reviews.

 [link]: https://github.com/dsc-courses/dsc106-wi24/raw/gh-pages/resources/reading/I-Like-I-Wish-What-If.pdf